Many dogs bark and lunge at other dogs or at certain people or objects. Why “corrections” with the leash aren’t helpful, and what to do instead.

 - If “corrections” of any kind (collar jerks, scruff shakes, alpha rolls, penny cans, shock …) are employed, look elsewhere.
 It’s been well established that those techniques are useless at best and, at worst, will exacerbate your problem in the long run.
 No trainer who is still employing them has any business taking your money.

 - A good brief discussion of counterconditioning and desensitization is here.
-Pat Miller’s article “Build Better Behavior,” describing the Constructional Aggression Treatment, is here.
-(Originally published in The Whole Dog Journal, May 2008.)
+Pat Miller’s article “Build Better Behavior,” describing the Constructional Aggression Treatment, was originally published in The Whole Dog Journal, May 2008.
 A brief description by Kellie Snider is here.